 Why do you need a Grant of Representation?

-A Grant of Probate is officially called a Grant of Representation.
+A Grant of Probate and Letters of Administration are collectively called a Grant of Representation.
 A Grant of Representation gives an Executor of a Will or Administrator the legal right to administer the estate of a person who has died.
 A Grant of Representation allows the assets to be transferred to the name of the Executor or Administrator so they can manage them: distribute them to beneficiaries, or sell them.
 Without the Grant of Representation, assets cannot be distributed to any beneficiaries.

 If the Will involves transfer of property; if banks or financial institutions require probate; or if there is a dispute over the contents of the Will, an Executor must attend to probate.